-This requirement can be linked to Paragraphs, 4.5 & 6 of our Analysis document where we draw attention to historic instability in Anglo-Irish relations, to how the Anglo-Irish Agreement has contributed to a new and more positive basis to those relationships and to why we need the same to be achieved in Northern Ireland and between North and South.
+This requirement can be linked to Paragraphs 4,5 & 6 of our analysis document where we draw attention to historic instability in Anglo-Irish relations, to how the Anglo-Irish Agreement has contributed to a new and more positive basis to those relationships.
 We have noted the same desire to persist in the submissions and exchanges from the other parties to the talks and welcome this.